savantcare/emr/docs/tech/why.md

 ### B. Tech Benefits from eco-system

-1.  **Temporal DB**: No need to maintain [created and discontinued related fields](https://mariadb.com/kb/en/temporal-data-tables/).
+1.  **Temporal DB**: No need to maintain [created and deleted related fields](https://mariadb.com/kb/en/temporal-data-tables/).
 Each table 8 fields are replaced with 3 fields.

 2.  **ORM**: